Chambord (liqueur): Cocktails

 Common drinks made from Chambord include the raspberry margarita, French manhattan, Kir Impérial (Chambord and champagne), Chambord Daiquiri, Chambord royal spritzer, and the French martini.
 The French martini started the "cocktails as a martini" craze.

 Awards

 Since 2007, Chambord has earned silver and bronze medals from the San Francisco World Spirits Competition.
-Other spirit ratings organizations have rated Chambord relatively highly as well.
+Other spirit ratings organizations have also rated Chambord relatively highly.
 Based on Chambord's reviews from various professional raters, Proof66 has categorized Chambord as a "First Tier" liqueur.